 Firstly I should explain the colour symbolism.
 I’ve been tempted at times to go for green (with it’s overtones of growth and life) and purple (with it’s overtones of mystical connection), but I have decided after some deliberation to carry across the orange theme from my old meditation blog, ekstasis.

 Orange is a vibrant colour.
 It’s a combination of red and yellow so it shares some common attributes with those colours – the vitality of red and the intelligence of yellow.
 It denotes energy, warmth, and the sun.
 But orange has a bit less intensity and aggression than red, calmed by the cheerfulness of yellow.
-Orange is the color of mental agility, eloquence and speech, health, ambition, personal creativity.
+Orange is the colour of mental agility, eloquence and speech, health, ambition, personal creativity.

 I read in one reference, “In keeping with its transitional appearance in nature, you might use shades of orange to indicate transition or a bridge between two opposing factors.”